OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 2. Change the directory to the location where the PowerShell Script is saved.

           Example: cd C:\PowerShellScripts

-3. Run the script, specify the GPO name and the shared drive the telemetry agent will upload data to.
+3. For versions of Office newer than 2010; Run the script, specify the GPO name and the common file share that the agent will upload data to.

-          Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -CommonFileShare "\\Server1\TDShared"
+	  Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -CommonFileShare "\\Server1\TDShared

 	  By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

+4. For versions of Office older than 2013; Run the script, specify the GPO name, the common file share that the agent will upload data to, and the shared folder containing the osmia32 and osmia64 msi files.

+	  Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -CommonFileShare "\\Server1\TDShared -agentShare "\\Server2\Telemetry Agent"

+	  By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

-4. Link the GPO to the correct OU in Group Policy Management.
+5. Link the GPO to the correct OU in Group Policy Management.

 	  1. Right click on the correct OU and choose Link an existing GPO...

 	  2. Highlight the GPO and click OK.

-5. From a computer in the OU open a command prompt and type gpupdate /force and press Enter.
+6. From a computer in the OU open a command prompt and type gpupdate /force and press Enter.

-6. Restart the computer, log in, and wait for the script to run in the background.
+7. Restart the computer, log in, and wait for the script to run in the background.